 If participants start talking about anything that may be an answer to a question other than the one you posed, go with the flow and let the conversation run in that way.
 However, keep in mind to return to the questions still to be posted or answered.

 While it is critical to ensure that participants address the topic, keeping the conversation going ahead so that you cover all or most of the questions in your protocol, you might need to prioritize the remaining questions if you begin running out of time.
 It may be useful to place a watch on the table to view it during the talk.
 You may want to inform participants before the start of the chat that you will be keeping an eye on the time to ensure that the conversation does not go too long so that if they see you checking the time, they will know it is not because you are bored or irritated.
 You might also request that your note-taker track time for you.

 - “Can you elaborate on what you meant when you said…?”

 - “Could you elaborate on…?”

-- “What we believe we hear you saying is… Is it a reasonable/correct interpretation?”
+- “What we believe we hear you were saying is… Is it a reasonable/correct interpretation?”

 - “Can you double-check that we are doing this correctly?
 That’s what we heard…”

 Let individuals know how essential and helpful their involvement was and how much you value their time and courage in expressing their ideas.
-Explain how their suggestions will be used.
+Then, explain how they will use their suggestions.

 Meet-the-team interviews generally follow a group interview and perhaps one-on-one interviews with the candidates.
 Sometimes, the final interview before hiring a candidate in an interview to “meet the team.”
 In other words, if you’re invited to “meet our team,” it is probable that the firm is already planning to hire you and wants to make sure that you will fit in well.
 Most of the time, these interviews are casual, and they often include a meal with members of the team.